trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/interacting-with-your-contracts.md

 would write something that looks like
 `const result = await instance.myMethod.call()`.

-The last method is `request`; this method does not perform a transaction or call, but rather returns an object that can be passed to `web3.eth.sendTransaction` or `web3.eth.call` if you want to perform the transaction or call yourself.
-It has the same syntax as the others; and like with `estimateGas`, you can also do `Contract.new.request()` if you want to perform a manual deployment.
+The last method is `request`.
+This method does not perform a transaction or call, but rather returns an object that can be passed to `web3.eth.sendTransaction` or `web3.eth.call` if you want to perform the transaction or call yourself.
+It has the same syntax as the others, and like with `estimateGas`, you can also do `Contract.new.request()` if you want to perform a manual deployment.